expressjs/cookie-parser/README.md

 ### cookieParser(secret, options)

+Create a new cookie parser middleware function using the given `secret` and `options`.

 - `secret` a string or array used for signing cookies.
 This is optional and if not specified, will not parse signed cookies.
 If a string is provided, this is used as the secret.
 If an array is provided, an attempt will be made to